LeoWillmann/camunda-modeler-BPMN4ES/README.md

 - [Camunda 8 Desktop Modeler](https://docs.camunda.io/docs/components/modeler/desktop-modeler/)

 ## What it does
 The plugin adds a context menu option for bpmn tasks which allow the user to select a key environmental indicator to monitor for the given task.
-To monitor the values, the plugin automatically adds `Zeebe input variables` and `execution listener` with defined data in [KeiMenuProvider.js](client/BPMN4ES/KeiMenuProvider.js).
+To monitor the values, the plugin automatically adds `Zeebe input variables` and `execution listener` with data defined in [KeiMenuProvider.js](client/BPMN4ES/KeiMenuProvider.js).

 ## How to monitor

-The monitoring requires a `job worker` of the given name in [KeiMenuProvider.js](client\BPMN4ES\KeiMenuProvider.js) which can process the provided Zeebe input variable data.
-The [camunda-zeebe-BPMN4ES](https://github.com/LeoWillmann/camunda-zeebe-BPMN4ES) github repository provides a java spring boot template to work with.
+The monitoring requires a `job worker` of the given name in [ZeebeElementExtension.js](client/BPMN4ES/ZeebeElementExtension.js) which can process the provided Zeebe input variable data.
+The [camunda-zeebe-BPMN4ES](https://github.com/LeoWillmann/camunda-zeebe-BPMN4ES) github repository provides a java spring boot template with already compatible and implemented job workers.

 ## Install the plugin